 What to pack for a great Georgia waterfall adventure?Ready to chase some waterfalls on a great road trip, but wondering what to pack?
 Our hiking gear list features our favorite, trail-tested hiking gear for day hikes on local trails and in the Georgia backcountry.
 We print and stitch our Atlanta Trails shirts and hats locally in Atlanta and Asheville, and they’re our favorite for trail adventures all over the South.
-Our outdoor apparel reviews feature our favorite trail-worthy hiking boots, running shoes, jackets, and layering essentials for the South.
-And no matter what you pack in, pack it all back out.
 Please leave no trace and help preserve Georgia’s beauty.

 OUR HIKING GEAR LIST

 Finished early and looking for more hiking and waterfalls nearby?
 Check out some of our other favorite trails in Rabun County.